|– Av Agency absenteeism > 2.1%||– REACT absenteeism 1%|

 The board of directors of the Employer will keep this policy under review.

-The Employer encourages Staff to comment on this policy and suggest ways in which it might be improved or ask any questions if they are unsure about any part of this policy or how it is applied by contacting the HR Officer.
+The Employer encourages Staff to comment on this policy and suggest ways in which it might be improved or ask any questions if they are unsure about any part of this policy or how it is applied by contacting the HR Manager.